zulip/zulip/docs/overview/architecture-overview.md

     topic]", or "Link to this conversation".
 To avoid visual clutter, the chevron only appears in the web UI upon hover.

+* **ellipsis**: A small vertical three dot icon(technically called as ellipsis-v), present in sidebars as a menu icon.
+    It offers contextual options for Global Filters(All messages and Starred messages), Stream Filters and Topics in left sidebar and User in right sidebar.
+To avoid visual clutter ellipsis only appears in the web UI upon hover.

 * **huddle**: What the codebase calls a "group private message".

 * **message editing**: If the realm admin allows it, then after a user